 Mfuwe, located in Eastern Zambia, is a poor rural area in the East of Zambia.
-Because of its suitable habitat, a large number of dangerous snake species live here and there are lots of encounters.
-To give an indication: in 2020 the HHiSS snake removers in Zambia have saved 492 snakes by removing them from peoples homes and work places.
-This was done in 6 locations in Zambia.
-In Mfuwe alone, 288 of these 492 snakes were saved.
-That is almost 60%!
+Because of its suitable habitat, a large number of dangerous snake species live here, leading to human-snake conflict situations.
+To give an indication: in 2020 the 2 HHiSS snake removers in Zambia have saved 288 snakes by removing them from peoples homes and work places.
+This was almost 60% of all removals nation wide, over six locations!
 In addition, 24 different species were caught in Mfuwe, of which 6 can give a bite that requires medical treatment.

 Human-snake conflicts are high and this leads to many snakebite incidences and casualties.
-Due to people knowing little about snakes, every snake usually gets killed on sight, even the harmless ones.
+Due to the limited knowledge of mfuwe residents about snakes, every snake usually gets killed on sight, even the harmless ones.
 And 71 out of Zambia’s 99 snake species are harmless!
 In addition: many people get bitten and effective treatment of these bites isn't available.
 Local hospitals and clinics are understaffed, under-equipped and staff aren't trained in snakebite treatment.

-Sensitise the community about snake safety.
-As part of the sensitisation, brochures, both in English and in the local language (Chewa) will be handed out and posters will be provided for public places.
+We sensitise the community about snake safety.
+As part of the sensitisation, brochures, both in English and in the local language (Nyanja) are being handed out and posters will be provided for public places.

 Train health professionals in the area in first aid in snakebites and in snakebite treatment.

 Funds for the Mfuwe project will be raised via Save the Snakes, an NGO based in the United States of America.
 You can find the platform here: Mfuwe project